 19th CENTURY SOUTH AUSTRALIANS BECOME EARLY INNOVATORS AND ADOPTERS OF MOTORING

 The first petrol motor vehicle on the roads of South Australia was driven by a French woman in May 1898.
-French racing cycliste Mlle Serpolette demonstrated a Gladiator motor tricycle at the Jubilee Oval where cycling races were held – but women competitors were forbidden.
-Serpolette received a “capital reception” at the oval but her motorcycle demonstration struck a fuel problem and the engine wouldn’t start.
+French racing cycliste Madamoiselle Serpolette demonstrated a Gladiator motor tricycle in a promotion at the Jubilee Oval, behind North Terrace, Adelaide, where cycling races were held – but women competitors were forbidden.
+Serpolette received a “capital reception” by the crowd at the oval but her tricycle demonstration struck a fuel problem and the engine wouldn’t start.
 The event organisers postponed the exhibition to the Tuesday.
 Mlle Serpolette was relieved: “In Paris, such a failure would have caused a disturbance".
 The motor tricycle was taken to Vivian Lewis’s city cycle factory for repairs.
 At 10am on Tuesday, Lewis mechanic T.P.
 O’Grady tested his repairs by taking the tricycle up to Belair where he collided with a stone carter in South Australia’s first motor accident.
-The machine’s front forks were damaged and had to be fixed back at the cycle works in time for Mlle Serpolette to collect it for the exhibition.
+The machine’s front forks were damaged and had to be fixed at the cycle works in time for Mlle Serpolette to collect it.
 On the way to Jubilee Oval, Mlle Serpolette drove through Wakefield, King William and Rundle streets.
 Hundreds saw her display but a fuel problem again hampered it.
-A year later, on June 5, 1899, the locally built Shearer steam car made its first run down the main street of the River Murray town of Mannum.
+Lewis Cycle Works, that later built motor cycles and cars, learnt from its experience of the problem due to the highly-volatile fuel used at that time.
+Mlle Serpolette and her entourage left for Sydney via Melbourne on the Tuesday express train.
+A year later, on June 5, 1899, David Shearer's steam car – Australia's first built locally – made its maiden run down the main street of the River Murray town of Mannum.

 David Shearer invented Australia’s first motor car.
 A blacksmith and farm machinery maker with his brother John at Mannum on the River Murray, Shearer began working in 1894 on his “horseless carriage” powered by steam with mallee wood firing the engine.
 It had the world’s first differential.
 Shearer got permission for drive his “automobile” in Adelaide city streets in 1900 when he brought it to the Adelaide Chamber of Manufacturers Exhibition.
 Shearer’s vehicle travelled at 15 miles an hour, faster than England’s first car two years later that reached 10-12 mph.
 Shearer wasn’t interested in making cars.
 He just wanted to prove the horseless carriage was workable.
 He returned to making agricultural machinery.
 After early experience in blacksmithing and wagon building, David had joined brother in 1877 in making farm implements.
 The Shearers were invited to Mannum where the farmers needed tough equipment to clear land covered with mallee and pine.
 The Shearers came up with rugged machines – adding stump jump ploughs to the grubbing machines, fixed ploughs, scarifiers, harrows – that found a ready market in South Australia.
 In 1888, they invented a virtually unbreakable wrought steel plough share at one quarter the price of the old forged share.
 These shares swept Australia in popularity and saved farmers millions.
 By 1895, the Shearers expanded their business but kept improving to produce popular lighter and stronger stripper with a wider cut in 1902.
 The steam car project was just a background to all this.